 Before you shift traffic to a new site, you’ll want to make sure its functionality works as expected, and that it is as performant and secure as possible.
-Part of this will happen continuously during development, in a non-production environment, but tests just prior to launch are also recommended.
+Part of this will happen continuously during development, in a non-production environment, but tests just before launch are also recommended.

-When you test your site prior to launch, we recommend you run all tests on your production environment.
+When testing a site prior to launch, we recommend you run all tests on your production environment.
 Walk through your site using all the functionality of your dashboard, including plugins that you and your team will use on a regular basis.
 This could include creating test posts and widgets.

 In addition to testing backend (server and wp-admin) functionality, you’ll want to look at the frontend (desktop and mobile browsers) to ensure it functions as expected.
 If anything appears broken or is not working as expected, you might want to take a deeper look at your output and see which errors or warnings need to be addressed.